nlef/moonraker-telegram-bot/docs/Interacting with klipper.md

 The commands in this document are formatted so that it is possible to cut-and-paste them into the console or into your macros.

 # RESPOND commands for bot interaction

+## Running macros from the chat window
+You have the possibility to run klipper macros directly from the chat interface in addition to the macros button.
+Simply type your macro name with a "/" in front of it.
+Please note, that the macro must be in upper-case lettering.
+Example usage would be typing ```/MY_FAVOURITE_MACRO``` into the chat.

+This might not directly seem useful, but this opens some interesting possbilities:
+You can have a "respond-type" message with pre-typed ```/MY_FAVOURITE_MACRO```, allowing you to simply click on it in the chat to respond to a specific action.

+This might not seem useful on first sight, but opens up some interesting possibilities on automating workflows like filament reloading.
+See [macro examples](sample_macro.md#highlighting) for more info.

 ## Manual timelapse modes
 If you have set manual_mode in [[timelapse]](config_sample.md#timelapse), you can use command to manage timelapse capturing by the bot.
 Following commands are available: